evahteri/wolt_preliminary_assignment_2024/README.md

 - There is a separate test_config.py file for testing, so changes in development/production configuration file won't break the tests.

 - Configuration is validated, and if there are errors, the server won't start.

+### Development practices used:

+- Dependency management: [venv](https://docs.python.org/3/library/venv.html) was used to create virtual environment and dependency list was saved to requirements.txt.

+- Testing: Unit- and integration tests were created with pytest and they test the API via FastAPI's test client feature.

+- Configuration: No constants are used within the classes or functions, rather they are written in separate file, from which they are imported.
+This improves the application's maintainability.
+Tests are not dependent on the config file, so they won't break if constants are changed.
+Config file is validated before the program is run to avoid internal server errors caused by mistakes in config file.

+- Error handling: Custom errors were created with relevant messages if request body is not valid.

+- Documentation: Docstring and comments are used when needed and code is written with readability in mind.

+- Github workflow: On every push, tests are run to check health of the application.

 ### Usage Demo
 #### Correct request body